Siege of Antioch: Fatimid embassy

-In April a Fatimid embassy from Egypt arrived at the crusader camp, hoping to establish a peace with the Christians, who were, after all, the enemy of their own enemies, the Seljuks.
+In April a Fatimid embassy from Egypt arrived at the Crusader camp, hoping to establish peace with the Christians, since the Fatimids were enemies of the Seljuks.
 Peter the Hermit was sent to negotiate.
 These negotiations came to nothing.
-The Fatimids, assuming the crusaders were simply mercenary representatives of the Byzantines, were prepared to let the crusaders keep Syria if they agreed not to attack Fatimid Palestine, a state of affairs perfectly acceptable between Egypt and Byzantium before the Turkish invasions.
-But the crusaders could not accept any settlement that did not give them Jerusalem.
+The Fatimids, assuming the Crusaders were simply mercenary representatives of the Byzantines, were prepared to let the Crusaders keep Syria if they agreed not to attack Fatimid Palestine, a state of affairs acceptable between Egypt and Byzantium before the Turkish invasions.
+But the Crusaders could not accept any settlement that did not give them Jerusalem.
 Nevertheless, the Fatimids were treated hospitably and were given many gifts, plundered from the Seljuks who had been defeated in March, and no definitive agreement was reached.
-Nevertheless, it taught the crusaders the value of diplomacy and they decided to send an embassy to Duqaq of Damscus asking for his neutrality, stating they had no ambitions on his territory.
+Nevertheless, it taught the Crusaders the value of diplomacy, and they decided to send an embassy to Duqaq of Damascus asking for his neutrality, stating they had no ambitions on his territory.
 They were, however, rejected by Duqaq.